matter-labs/zksync-web-era-docs/docs/api/api.md

 zkSync 2.0 fully supports standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API).

-As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase needed!_
+As long as your code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase are needed!_

-You can continue using the SDKs which you use now.
-Users will continue paying fees in ETH and the UX will identical to the one on Ethereum.
+You can continue using the SDKs that you use now.
+Users will continue paying fees in ETH and the UX will be identical to the one on Ethereum.

 However, zkSync has its own specifics which this section is all about.